Privacy Policy

 We may share your personal data with:

-- Research partners: When acting as a data processor, data is shared with the lead research institution as specified in the research agreement
+europe-west2region), email services, and accounting software, all under data processing terms with appropriate safeguards - Research partners: When acting as a data processor, data is shared with the lead research institution as specified in the per-project Data Processing Agreement and data handling addendum, typically by encrypted, password-protected file transfer over HTTPS

 - Professional advisers: Accountants and legal advisers as required